Tyreek Hill Player Prop Bets for the NFL Playoffs | Kansas City vs. Cincinnati 1/30/2022

 Matchup vs. Cincinnati

-- Hill is averaging 54 receiving yards per game in two career matchups against the Bengals, 23.5 fewer than his receiving yards prop bet over/under for Sunday's game (77.5).
+- Hill's 54 receiving yards per game in his two matchups against the Bengals are 25.5 fewer than his over/under for Sunday's game.

-- Hill has caught a touchdown pass versus the Bengals once, but did not have multiple TDs in that game.
+- Hill, in two matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

 Recent Performances